-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 Jan Kruger - UEFA/UEFA via Getty Images

-And he hasn't endeared himself to his opponents since.
+And he's been busy not endearing himself to his opponents ever since.

-"Cristiano didn't play anything until the last two months of the season," Atletico Madrid player Filipe Luis complained to Peteka last month about the Real Madrid star winning his fourth Ballon d'Or (bestowed by the French magazine France Football, it's a player-of-the-year honor; from 2010 to 2015 it was known as the FIFA Ballon d'Or).
+"Cristiano didn't play anything until the last two months of the season," Atletico Madrid player Filipe Luis complained to Peteka in September 2017 after Ronaldo won his second straight Ballon d'Or, and fifth overall (bestowed by the French magazine France Football, it's a player-of-the-year honor; from 2010 to 2015 it was known as the FIFA Ballon d'Or).

-Ronaldo has lately seen less playing time with both Real Madrid and Portugal's national squad due to injuries and his coaches' wishes to keep him healthy for bigger games (which he's also been accused of proverbially "not showing up for" over the course of his career, despite plenty of evidence to the contrary), and he started 2017-18 league play on the sidelines.
+Ronaldo was seeing less playing time with both Real Madrid and Portugal's national squad due to injuries and his coaches' wishes to keep him healthy for bigger games (which he's also been accused of proverbially "not showing up for" over the course of his career, despite plenty of evidence to the contrary), and he started 2017-18 league play on the sidelines.

+"I'm very happy, it's a fantastic moment in my career," Ronaldo said at the award ceremony in July 2017.
+"We had an incredible year, winning the Champions League and La Liga.
+On a personal level, I was the top scorer in the Champions League.
+These collective trophies have helped me win this individual accolade, so I must thank my teammates at Real Madrid and for Portugal, and everyone else who has helped me get here."

+A few months later he didn't score when Portugal clinched its 2018 World Cup berth with a 2-0 win over Switzerland; the team would be knocked out in the round of 16 by Uruguay, but Ronaldo did all the scoring and became the oldest player ever at 33 to have a hat trick in a World Cup match in their first game, a 3-3 draw with Spain.

-Meanwhile, Luis was preaching to a choir that agrees that those who vote on the Ballon d'Or focus too much on the final months, or weeks even, of the season, rather than on the whole year.
+However, in 2017 Luis was preaching to a choir that agreed that those who vote on the Ballon d'Or focus too much on the final months, or weeks even, of the season, rather than on the whole year.
 Same with the critics who are perennially annoyed by the lack of recognition for players in the Premier League (where Ronaldo won his first Ballon d'Or, with Man U).
 And some sort of controversy has dogged Ronaldo practically every time that he's won.

 Gonzalo Arroyo Moreno/David Ramos/Getty Images